 Demystifying rare earths: why it matters

 Rare earths comprise 17 chemically similar elements essential to modern technologies.
-They power the permanent magnets in electric vehicles (EVs), form rotors of wind turbines, components in smartphones, camera lenses, military systems, medical devices, and satellite communications.
+They power the permanent magnets in electric vehicles (EVs) and form the rotors of wind turbines and components in smartphones, camera lenses, military systems, medical devices, and satellite communications.
 Neodymium, for example, is central to high-performance magnets that enable lighter, more efficient EVs and turbines, while scandium strengthens aluminium alloys used in aerospace and enhances fuel cell performance, making it increasingly relevant to low-carbon transport and energy systems.

 Demand is forecast to nearly double to 240,000 tonnes annually by 2030, according to industry researchers1.
 Lombard Odier estimates that the energy transition alone will trigger USD 24.5 trillion in capital expenditure this decade, fuelling an insatiable appetite for rare earths, lithium, copper, and other transition-critical materials.